 1972 Pontiac Lemans, quite used when I bought it.
 My first.
 Automatic, I think.
 Blue with unpainted bondo in one of the rear quarter panels.
 Lovely bench seats – remember those?
 Not necessarily the most comfortable, but if your sweetie was riding shotgun [note: I had no sweetie then] it made for better scooching over than bucket seats…

 Late 70s or early 80s Mazda, don’t remember the model.
 Nothing special.
 Automatic.

 Volkswagon Dasher, also of uncertain vintage and transmission.
-My hair was a little longer then, too.

 On the road again: Toyota Tercel, stick shift.
 I loved this car.
 Treated it terribly; apparently had no idea that Toyotas needed oil.
 Burned out an engine, replaced it.
 Totalled when somebody rammed into me zooming out of a gas station.
 My introduction to the jaws of life.